dnagir/knockout-rails/README.md

 # Usage

-After you've referenced the `knockout` you can create your first persitent Model.
+After you've referenced the `knockout` you can create your first persistent Model.

 ```coffee
 class Page extends ko.Model